emqx/eip/active/0013-configuration-migration.md

 1. Activate a local mnesia checkpoint
 1. Backup the checkpoint to a BUP file using the standard mnesia backup callback module
 1. `emqx_metadata` table should be always added to the BUP file
-1. Hocon configuration dump should be added to the BUP file
-1. TODO: dump other data ?

 ### Import